Guillermo-Hidalgo-Gadea/Seminar-TrackingAnimalBehavior/docs/_build/html/_sources/Exercise2.md

 3. python -m deeplabcut

 ## Downloading Jupyter Notebooks
-On the next page you will find a [Guided DeepLabCut Tutorial](https://guillermo-hidalgo-gadea.github.io/Seminar-TrackingAnimalBehavior/DLCjupyter.html), a jupyter notebook I prepared containing the most important steps needed to start your own project.
+On the next page you will find a [DeepLabCut Notebook](DLCjupyter.md), a jupyter notebook I prepared containing the most important steps needed to start your own project.
 1. Download the notebook as .ipynb file
 2. Rename the file and move it to your working directory
 3. Open the notebook with jupyter lab or notebook